-Ogata Gekkō (1859-1920) was a Japanese artist best known as a painter and a designer of ukiyo-e woodblock prints.
-He was self-taught in art, and won numerous national and international prizes and was one of the earliest Japanese artists to win an international audience.
+Ogata Gekkō (尾形月耕, 1859-1920) was a Japanese artist best known as a painter and a designer of ukiyo-e woodblock prints.
+He was self-taught in art, won numerous national and international prizes, and was one of the earliest Japanese artists to win an international audience.

-Gekkō was self-taught in art, and began decorating porcelain and rickshaws, and designing flyers for the pleasure quarters.
-About 1881 he took the surname Ogata at the insistence of a descendant of the painter Ogata Kōrin.
+Gekkō was self-taught in art and began by decorating porcelain and rickshaws, and designing flyers for the pleasure quarters.
+Around 1881 he took the surname Ogata at the insistence of a descendant of the painter Ogata Kōrin.
 He soon was designing prints and illustrating books and newspapers.
 In 1886 Gekkō produced the print series Gekkō Zuihitsu (月耕随筆, “Gekkō’s Random Sketches”).
-In 1888, he married an art student of his, Tai Kiku—his second marriage—and changed his family name to Tai.
+In 1888, he married an art student of his, Tai Kiku, his second marriage, and changed his family name to Tai.
 The First Sino-Japanese War was the subject of a number of triptychs he designed in 1894–95.
-From the 1890s Gekkō won a number of art prizes, both national and international, one of the earliest Japanese artists to win international attention.
+From the 1890s onward Gekkō won a number of art prizes, both national and international, one of the earliest Japanese artists to win international attention.